Singapore | Issue № 2

 Singapore Swap

-• Chunjang (black bean paste): The key ingredient.
-Find it at Korean marts on Tanjong Pagar Road (Seoul Mart, K-Mart) or Don Don Donki.
+• Chunjang (black bean paste): Available at Korean grocery stores and Don Don Donki.
 Look for the Sajo or CJ brand tubs.

-• Fresh jjajang noodles: Available frozen at Don Don Donki and Shine Korea supermarket (Tanjong Pagar).
-In a pinch, use thick udon from FairPrice.
+• Fresh jjajang noodles: Available frozen at Don Don Donki and Korean grocery stores.
+Thick udon from FairPrice works as a substitute.

-• Pork belly: Any wet market or NTUC FairPrice butcher counter.
-Ask for it sliced thin if you want smaller dice.
+• Pork belly: Any wet market or FairPrice butcher counter.

 Instructions